Best OLED TVs in 2024: November picks

-OLED TVs are the pinnacle of picture reproduction, offering phenomenal motion processing and top-of-the-line upscaling.
-With unbeatable black levels and perfect contrast, they offer a cinema-like experience for not that much more money than a traditional LED-LCD or QLED TV.
+The best OLED TVs are the pinnacle of performance, offering phenomenal motion processing, and top-of-the-line upscaling, and plenty of useful features.
+With unbeatable black levels and perfect contrast, OLEDs offer a cinema-like experience for not that much more money than a traditional LED-LCD or Mini-LED TV.

 Having tested them since their rollout in 2012, OLED TVs are my go-to choice when building a home cinema.
-Because of their price, I don't put one in every room of my house, but I love using one as my main TV.
+I don't put one in every room of my house, but I love using one as my main TV.

 As for which OLED TV wins the title of "best OLED TV", it changes every year.
-Some years it's an LG OLED like the LG C3 OLED, while other years it's a Samsung like the new Samsung S95D OLED.
-On occasion, it's been a Sony OLED and once, a few years ago, it was a Vizio OLED when those were still a thing.
-In short, I've been in the OLED game for a long time and I've seen 90% of all the OLED TVs on the market.
+LG has an impressive track record of engineering award-winning OLEDs, and recently, Samsung walked away with the title.
+On occasion, the top OLED has been a Sony TV, and several years ago, the honor went to a Vizio OLED (back when those were still a thing).
+In short, I've been in the OLED game for a long time, and I've seen nearly of all the OLED TVs on the market.

-Right now, I personally think the LG G4 OLED is the best OLED TV available.
-It uses LG Display's cutting-edge META 2.0 OLED panels alongside an AI processor.
+Right now, I personally find the LG G4 OLED to be the best OLED TV available.
+It uses LG Display's cutting-edge OLED panels equipped with Micro Lens Array (MLA) technology alongside an AI processor.
 This results in a bright, colorful picture that looks super sharp in 4K.
-Don't get me wrong, the Samsung S95C, our runner-up, is a great OLED TV, too, given its price, but the G4 is as good as I expect we're going to get in 2024.

 The quick list